Stele of Ushumgal

 The stele is 22 cm high.
 It is partially deciphered, refers to an early transfer of land ownership.
 A large man is inscribed with a label, which can be read “Ušumgal, the pab-šeš priest of (the deity) Šara”.
-On the other side stands a female with an unclear name, probably the daughter of Ushumgal.
+On the other side stands Shara-igizi-Abzu, the daughter of Ushumgal.

 The stele has been described as a type of "ancient Kudurru", a sort of stele known from the Kassites period in the 2nd millennium BCE.

 The name "Akka" appears in the Stele of Ushumgal, as Ak gal-ukkin, "Ak gal-ukkin official".
 It has been suggested this could refer to Aga of Kish himself.